 - Growing the Beard: The second season has stronger writing and removes the sillier elements.

 - Narm: The live-action segments that introduced every episode of the first season.
-Actors picked out more for their physique than their acting ability lipsync their lines which are then dubbed over by the series' voice actors, coupled with Conspicuous CGI and a few instances of poor costuming (Black Dragon suffers excessively from this) make these intros incredibly hard to take seriously.
+Actors picked out more for their physique than their acting ability lipsync their lines which are then dubbed over by the series' voice actors, coupled with Conspicuous CG and a few instances of poor costuming (Black Dragon suffers excessively from this) make these intros incredibly hard to take seriously.